pdfcpu/pdfcpu/extract/extract_images.md

 Extract all images of `book.pdf` into the current directory:

+NOTE: Meanwhile there is also the more intuitive command: `pdfcpu images extract'

 ```sh
 $ pdfcpu extract -mode image book.pdf .
 extracting images from book.pdf into . ...